88250/wide/README.md

 * **Web based** IDE:
   * Developer needs a browser only
   * Cross-platform, even on mobile devices
+  * Easy for extensions
+  * Easy integration with other systems
   * For the geeks
 * A try for commercial-open source: versions customized for enterprises, close to their development work flows respectively
 * Currently more popular Go IDE has some defects or regrets: